How Strong is A Gorilla? Plus Other Amazing Gorilla Facts

 Being the largest living primates on earth, gorillas are amazing creatures to study.
 Their black fur, stocky build, and often-frowning face have led many to mistake them for aggressive and dangerous animals.

 But the truth is far from it.
 These majestic primates are gentle and non-territorial.
 They are primarily herbivores, preferring to feast on leaves, berries, shrubs, and vines but do enjoy the occasional termite and other insects.
 They are extremely intelligent and are closely related to humans – sharing between 95 – 99% of human DNA.
-West and East Africa is home to gorillas and you would most likely be able to watch troops of gorillas when going on a gorilla safari.

 But how much do you really know about gorillas?
 For example, did you know that a gorilla can laugh, grieve and develop strong familial bonds just like that of a human?
 Here are 5 more amazing gorilla facts that you probably didn’t know about!